The Director of Photography & Cinematographer

 The nice thing about camerawork is that it isn’t a discipline where you can talk a great game but an unknown risk until you actually deliver.
 A decent selection of shots is going to tell anyone who sees them whether you have the eye or not.
 How these shots perform to create a program is going to demonstrate whether you are able to get shots.
 These shots must not be only attractive but also tell the right story and do so effectively.
 That’s good news for both of us because it means that you can run the little camera reel at the bottom of the page and make your own decisions.
 Along with this, the videos on other pages of this web site, and I don’t have to keep writing!

-One aside, Chris Layhe and CLAi have been known as a heavyweight RED production and post-production player in the San Francisco Bay and Los Angeles areas for the past eight or nine years.
-We still shoot with the 8k RED Helium all the way down through the range to the 4.5k RED Raven today and will continue to do so through our great relationships with other RED users.
+One aside, Chris Layhe and CLAi have been known as a heavyweight RED production and post-production player in the San Francisco Bay and Los Angeles areas for the past eight or nine years – from the very earliest days of digital cinema cameras and post.
+We still shoot with our own 6k RED Dragon camera and mass of add-ons, and bring in the 8k RED Helium when required, and will continue to do so, as well as fostering our great relationships with other RED users in the RED community.

 Director Of Photography